ESSAY: “A German Prophecy for Appalachia,” Oxford American

 “Dear God, what I’d give to know you, Daddy.”

-ESSAY: “Role Play,” Queer Communion: Appalachian Writers on Religion, forthcoming
+ESSAY: “Role Play,” Queer Communion: Appalachian Writers on Religion

 “Unlike performance, identity rests on belief.
 Identity is a faith—a strong-held conviction that even when tested, no one can refute.”